A deep dive into the problem of fraud for crypto exchanges – and of course, the solutions needed to reduce it.

 Strict rules set by MasterCard and Visa (who might rightly see cryptos as direct competitors) mean only a few acquirers can actually work with exchanges.

 And of course, it means zero support when criminals are involved, and the cardholders request chargebacks.
-This makes it even harder for crypto exchanges to deal with fraudsters than traditional retailers.
+This makes it even harder for exchanges to deal with fraudsters than traditional retailers.

 Going Around Acquirer Restrictions

-While certain trading platforms partner with third-party solutions to take care of the fiat > crypto problem, an easier solution for exchanges is to accept payments via bank transfer.
+While certain trading platforms partner with third-party solutions to take care of the fiat > coin problem, an easier solution for exchanges is to accept payments via bank transfer.
 They are sometimes reversible, and cheaper to process than card payments.

 So exchanges often find themselves hacking solutions to accept payments legally.
 In the US, for instance, Coinbase lets users pay by using Plaid, the fintech that powers Venmo.